bagchiabk/bagchiabk/README.md

 # 👨‍💻 Full-Stack Web Developer | Docker Enthusiast | Self-Taught & Always Learning

+## Hi there, I am Abhishek 👋

+## 🧑‍💻 About Me
-## Hi there, I am Abhishek 👋, a passionate Web Developer with 2.5 years of experience building full-stack applications.
+I am a passionate Web Developer with 2.5 years of experience building full-stack applications.

 My journey into tech is self-taught, backed by a decade of hands-on experience in mechanical engineering and creative content production — giving me a unique edge in problem-solving and adaptability.